ArduPilot/ardupilot_wiki/common/source/docs/common-glossary.rst

 for each channel.
 The width varies from 1000 to 2000 microseconds, depending on the RC manufacturer.

-**Pixhawk (PX4FMU and PX4IO)**: Flight Controller system providing capabilities for stabilized flight, position maintenance and automated mission (waypoint) path following.
+**PX4FMU/PX4IO: First version of Pixhawk-series flight controllers (FMUv1).
+Discontinued.

 **RTL**: Return to Launch.
 Fly back to the "home" location where the aircraft took off.

 **SiRF III**: The standard used by most modern GPS modules.
 Includes !SiRF III binary mode, which is an alternative to the ASCII-based NMEA